jrieke/streamlit-analytics/README.md

 `streamlit_analytics.track(unsafe_password=...)`.
 The streamlit app will then ask you for this password.
 Do not choose an important password here – it is sent without encryption.
+- You can persist your analytics results to a **Firestore database**.
+By default, your results get reset if you restart streamlit (e.g. if you deploy).
+To set up the Firestore database, follow [this blogpost](https://blog.streamlit.io/streamlit-firestore/) and pass the key file and collection name as `streamlit_analytics.track(firebase_key_file="firebase-key.json" firebase_collection_name="counts")`.
 - If you don't want a **huge `with` block**, you can also do:

     ```python